 The first tasks in each of the Screeners are related to the number sequence: counting forward and backward.
 Understanding the number sequence is a foundational skill for working with numbers.
 In the lower grades, the students that miss these tasks or struggle to count to ten, 100, or cross centuries and millennia, need immediate attention.

 Alternatively, in upper elementary, these tasks reveal that students may not be provided with enough opportunities to understand and practice the number sequence.
-In particular, backward counting is not often a standard part of curricula, as it is not included in the Common Core grade-level expectations.
+In particular, backward counting is not often a standard part of curricula and is not addressed in the Common Core grade-level expectations.
 The ability of students to recite the number sequence backwards, however, is an essential precursor to understanding subtraction.
 Providing students with the opportunity to practice counting in your classrooms is key to their mathematical development.

 “Here are 8 objects.”
 The teacher covers them up.
 “I’m taking two back out.”
 The teacher removes 2 from under the cover, leaving them exposed on the table and asks, “How many are still under here?”